HunterTracer/gsl/README.md

 `double gsl_cdf_gaussian_mixture_Qinv(const double Q, const size_t K, const double w[], const double mu[], const double sigma[])`

-​	These functions compute the cumulative distribution functions $P(x), Q(x)$ and their inverses for the Gaussian Mixture distribution , which has `K` mixture components with mixture weights `w`, means `mu` and standard deviations `sigma`.
+- These functions compute the cumulative distribution functions $P(x), Q(x)$ and their inverses for the Gaussian Mixture distribution, which has `K` mixture components with mixture weights `w`, means `mu` and standard deviations `sigma`.

 Use GSL-GM in Python
 ----------------------